MicrosoftDocs/shell-experience/shell-exp-docs/aishell/get-started-powershell.md

 you need to run in your shell.
 You can also use the hot key <kbd>Ctrl</kbd>+<kbd>d</kbd>,
 <kbd>Ctrl</kbd>+<kbd>d</kbd> to insert the code into the working shell.

-![An animation showing Inserting Code with AIShell.][03]
+![An animation showing Inserting Code with AI Shell.][03]

 ### Key bindings for commands

-AIShell has key bindings for the `/code` command.
+AI Shell has key bindings for the `/code` command.
 They key bindings are currently hard-coded, but custom key bindings will be supported in a future release.

 |                       Key bindings                       |     Command      |                            Functionality                            |